 Dirt and Grime

 Do not use actual soap because it will create a film that is difficult to remove with rinsing.
 A film left behind after cleaning causes two issues: a) the film will become slippery when wet and b) this film attracts dirt and debris which actually causes the floor to look unclean soon after it has been washed.
-Floor stripping agents, citrus-based cleaners, corrosive chemical degreasers and acids are also not recommended as they can damage a floor if they are applied and let to sit for an extended period of time.
+Floor stripping agents, citrus-based cleaners and corrosive chemical degreasers are also not recommended as they can damage a floor if they are applied and let to sit for an extended period of time.
 A simple mixture of a PH neutral cleaner such as Simple Green® diluted with water is recommended for regularly scheduled maintenance.

 - Mops – If you have traction additives or a rougher surface such as a quartz floor, be sure to use a rayon mop instead of a cotton one.
 Rayon mops use synthetic fiber that is less likely to get hung up on the surface and leave fuzz balls.